free-xueq-jianb/free-xueq-jianb.github.io/source/_posts/huang-xueqin-journalist.md

 The next day, when Xueqin was going to read a poem under the CCTV, she found out that it had been removed.
 Xueqin shared the stroy on her social media, with the hashta #Protestworks (#抗争有用)

-> 做记者履行监督权，“就像呼吸一般自然”

-> Being a journalist to practice the right of public supervision is as natural as breathing
+## Being a journalist to practice the right of public supervision is as natural as breathing

 Being a activist, was not a role that chosen by Huang Xueqin in the beginning.
 She used to be a member of state-owned media and believed in institutional reforms.
 She used to actively write and propose suggestions for it.